 Most treatments take anywhere from 3 months to a year to complete.
 Once your aligner treatment is complete, you’ll wear retainers to follow to ensure your smile stays in place.

-How are invisible aligners from Candid, Byte, and Invisalign different than traditional braces?
+How are invisible braces from Candid, Byte, and Invisalign different than traditional braces?

-The biggest difference in braces vs. invisible aligners is the process in which your teeth are straightened.
+The biggest difference in traditional vs invisible braces is the process in which your teeth are straightened.
 With braces, you’re using metal brackets and wires to mold and shape your teeth.
-Invisible aligners use a set of BPA-free plastic aligners that gradually move your teeth as the molds get closer and closer to your desired smile.
+Invisible braces use a set of BPA-free plastic aligners that gradually move your teeth as the molds get closer and closer to your desired smile.

 When it comes to convenience, teeth aligners are much easier to manage and look a lot better than braces do, making them a perfect choice for anyone who wants to continue their day-to-day life without feeling self conscious about straightening their teeth.

-Which is more affordable: Candid, Byte, or Invisalign?
+Which is more affordable: Candid, Invisalign or Byte aligners?

-While Byte, Candid, and Invisalign all offer a relatively similar type of invisible aligner and have somewhat similar process, it really comes down to how much you want to pay and how soon you want to see results.
-So who is more affordable, Invisalign, Byte or Candid?
+While Byte, Candid, and Invisalign all offer a relatively similar type of invisible braces and have somewhat similar processes, they may vary in price and other features.
+So which is more affordable, Invisalign, Byte or Candid?

 While all treatment times will vary in the end based on your teeth, use this comparison chart to compare Candid, Byte, and Invisalign to see which might be the best solution for your needs and budget.

-Candid vs Byte vs Invisalign: Best Teeth Aligners Comparison
+Candid vs Byte vs Invisalign: Comparing the Best Teeth Aligners

 |Teeth Modeling Process||At-home impression kit|